infoverload/migration_sequelize_photon/tutorial/tutorial_migrating_sequelize_photon.md

 Sequelize is independent from specific dialects.
 This means that you'll have to install the respective connector library to your project yourself.
 For PostgreSQL, two libraries are needed, `pg` and `pg-hstore`.

-In your Photon.js project, the data source and connection string was automatically generated when you ran through the `prisma2 init` process and located in your [`schema.prisma`](https://github.com/infoverload/migration_typeorm_photon/blob/master/prisma/schema.prisma) file:
+In your Photon.js project, the data source and connection string was automatically generated when you ran through the `prisma2 init` process and is located in your [schema.prisma](https://github.com/infoverload/migration_typeorm_photon/blob/master/prisma/schema.prisma) file:

 ```groovy
 //...